canvas-gamification/docs/docs/junit-framework/object-tests/object-test.md

 ### `public boolean hasModifier(Field field, String modifier)`

+* Checks if `field` has the modifier passed in the `modifier` parameter.
+If it does, it returns true, and if not it returns false.

 ### `public boolean hasModifier(String fieldName, String modifier)`

+* Checks if the field called `fieldName` has the modifier `modifier`.
+Note that the method first checks if the field exists in the `objectClass` class, and then if the field has the correct modifier.
+If the field has the modifier, it returns true, and false if not.

 ### `public boolean hasModifier(Class<?>[] argsClass, String modifier)`

+* Checks if the `objectClass` constructor matching the passed `argsClass` array has the modifier `modifier`.
+Note that the method first checks if there is a constructor which matches the `argsClass` array, and then checks if the constructor has the correct modifier.
+If it has the modifier, it returns true, and false if not.

 ### `public boolean hasModifier(Constructor<?> constructor, String modifier)`

+* Checks if the passed `constructor` has the modifier `modifier`.
+Returns true if it does and false if not.

 ### `public boolean hasModifier(String modifier)`

+* Checks if the `objectClass` class has the modifier `modifier`.
+The method returns true if it does and false if not.

 ### `public boolean hasModifier(String methodName, Class<?>[] argsClass, String modifier)`

+* Checks if the method called `methodName` in `objectClass` with the parameters `argsClass` has the modifier `modifier`.
+The method returns true if it does, and false if it does not.
+Note that it also returns false if it fails to find a match for the method.

 ### `public boolean hasModifier(Method method, String modifier`

+* Checks if the method `method` has the modifier `modifier`.
+Returns true if it does and false if not.

 ### `public Object getFieldValue(Object testObject, String fieldName)`

+* Attempts to find the field `fieldName` in `testObject`.
+If the field is found, the value is returned in an Object wrapper.
+If the field is not found or is inaccessible, the test is failed.

 ### `public void setFieldValue(Object testObject, Object value, String fieldName)`

+* Attempts to find the field `fieldName` in `testObject`.
+If successful, it sets the value of the field to `value`.
+If the field is not found, the test is failed.
+Note that the test will fail if the field is of the wrong type.

 ### `public Object callMethod(String methodName, Object[][] arguments, String[] modifiers, Object object, Clause[] methodTestSentence, String incorrectMethodStructureErrorMessage) throws Throwable`

+*

 ### `public Class<?> getObjectClass()`

+* Returns the `objectClass` field.

 ### `public Class<?> getObjectArrayClass()`

+* Returns the array class for the `objectClass` class.

 ### `public Object createArray(int length)`

+* Creates an empty array of length `length` of the type `objectClass`.

 ### `public Object createArray(int length, Object[][][] arguments)`

+* Creates an array of length `length` of the type `objectClass`.
+Each item is initialized using the values in the `arguments` array,

+### `public Object createArray(int length, Object[][] arguments) throws Throwable`

+* Creates an array of length `length` of the type `objectClass`.
+Each item in the array is created using the `objectClass` constructor that matches the specified parameter classes in `arguments`, and initialized to the value in `arguments`.
+Note that `agurments` is of the form `{paramaterValue, paramaterClass}`.